s3943811/HackingWithMacOS/README.md

 An app that lets us search for and track multiple locations at the same time.

 > Learn to create maps and map pins by combining SwiftUI and MapKit.

+# Project 6: Animation :heavy_check_mark:
+A technique lesson in animation.
+There is no project here so the final code is the latest demo from the chapter.

+> Spruce up your UI with springs, bounces and more.